AI Marketing

 Picture of Superlines being represented in ChatGPT conversation

 A few years ago, no one had “AI search optimization” on their marketing roadmap.
-Now, not having it could mean falling behind.
-The good news is you don’t have to start from scratch – much of your SEO expertise is transferable, and with a bit of rethinking and retooling, you can expand it to GEO.
+Now, not having it means you are falling behind.
+The good news is you don’t have to start from scratch.
+Much of your SEO expertise is transferable, and with a bit of rethinking and retooling, you can expand it to GEO.
 Think of GEO as an evolution, not a replacement, of SEO.
 Traditional SEO best practices (quality content, fast websites, mobile optimization, etc.) still matter; GEO just adds new best practices on top of them (structured data, multi-platform presence, conversational content style, etc.).

 As you implement GEO strategies, keep these takeaways in mind: